TavstalDev/BungeeAFK/docs/docs/configuration.md

 The plugin will use the language file: `lang_xx.json` where `xx` is the language code you set.
 Default is `en`.

+#### AFK-Broadcasts (`afk-broadcast`)
+If true, a broadcast message will be sent to all players (except the AFK player) when a player goes AFK, returns from AFK or an AFK action is performed.
+This option does not affect broadcasts sent to players with specific permissions.
+Affected language keys are:
+- `notification.afk_broadcast`
+- `notification.return_broadcast`
+- `notification.afk_kick_broadcast`
+- `notification.afk_disconnect_broadcast`
+Default is `true`.

 #### Warning Delay (`warning-delay`)
 This is the delay in seconds after which a warning message is sent to the player after their last activity.
 The warning message
 can be customized in the language file under the key `notification.afk_warning`.